johanneskropf/node-red-contrib-pico2wave/README.md

 ## Usage

 The node is very barebones right now.
-It accepts the text to be spoken as a string in the message payload.
-In the nodes config you can choose the language to be used (en-US, en-GB, de-DE, es-ES, fr-FR, it-IT) and if the node should output the tts audio as a buffer in the msg.payload or write it to a file on the file system.
+It accepts the text to be spoken as a string in the **msg.payload**.
+In the nodes config you can choose the language to be used (en-US, en-GB, de-DE, es-ES, fr-FR, it-IT) and if the node should output the tts audio as a buffer in the **msg.payload** or write it to a file on the file system.
 Either way the audio is output as mono 16000 kHz wav audio.